Satharus/satharus.me/_posts/2023-08-25-reverse_engineering_101.md

 {: style="text-align:center"}
 IDA Free 8.3, a very powerful disassembler and debugger.
 Also a bit of a nicer tool to use compared to `objdump`

 Some malware and _sometimes_ legitimate software try to trick disassemblers into displaying the wrong assembly code by exploiting the way they work.
-It is an interesting topic which you may want to read about.
+Anti-disassembly is a very interesting topic which you may want to read about.
 {:.info}

 ### Debuggers